-Figure 7: CRL Example
+Figure 8: CRL Example

 Historically the label CRL has rarely been used.
 Today it is not common and many popular tools do not understand the label.
 Therefore, this document standardizes X509 CRL in order to promote interoperability and backwards-compatibility.
 Generators conforming to this document MUST generate X509 CRL labels and MUST NOT generate CRL labels.
-Parsers are NOT RECOMMENDED to treat CRL as equivalent to X509 CRL.
+Parsers SHOULD NOT treat CRL as equivalent to X509 CRL.